-One of the best ways to truly experience the Scottish Highlands is to get out on a boat over the shimmering waters that weave through these majestic hills.
+One of the best ways to truly experience the Scottish Highlands is to get out on a boat over the Caledonian Canal.
+The shimmering waters weave through these majestic hills and there’s so much to see and experience.
 The Caledonian Canal is 60 miles of fresh water just waiting to take you to sights you’ve only dreamed of.
-Twenty-two miles of this is a manmade wide canal, enabling inland sailing crossing the whole of Scotland, and the remainder is formed by four large lochs, one of which is Loch Ness.
-This memorable sightseeing ride is there for the taking; and if you already have yourself a yacht (or other means of water transport), so much the better…
+Twenty-two miles of this is a man made wide canal enabling inland sailing crossing the whole of Scotland.
+Four large lochs make up the remainder, one of which is Loch Ness.
+This memorable sightseeing ride is there for the taking.
+And if you already have yourself a yacht (or other means of water transport), so much the better…

-We can give you a few ideas of what to see whilst yachting from marina to harbour along the Caledonian Canal, and there is plenty to see and do both on and off the water.
+We can give you a few ideas of what to see whilst yachting along the Caledonian Canal.
+And there is plenty to see and do both on and off the water.

-If you decide to travel downwards from Inverness in the Scottish Highlands you will pass a host of cultural and scenic spots including the quaint village of Invergarry, home to Invergarry Castle amongst many other beautiful sights.
-Originally the seat of the Chiefs of the Clan MacDonnell of Glengarry (another Castle – at which you can also enjoy a delightful lunch), the Castle has a fascinating history and its gothic façade makes even the least interested sight-seers want to roam around its evocative grounds.
+If you decide to travel downwards from Inverness in the Scottish Highlands you will pass a host of cultural and scenic spots.
+These include the must-visit quaint village of Invergarry, home to Invergarry Castle amongst many other beautiful sights.
+Originally the seat of the Chiefs of the Clan MacDonnell of Glengarry (another Castle – at which you can also enjoy a delightful lunch), the Castle has a fascinating history.
+Its gothic façade makes even the least interested sight-seers want to roam around its evocative grounds.

-After a spot of food and drink in this charming village featuring delis, brasseries and many a hotel to choose from, you could venture forth and sail your yacht further down the Caledonian Canal veering slightly to the west before stopping at the famous Fort William.
-Known as the gateway to Ben Nevis, the UK’s highest peak, this lovely town is full of outdoor sport adventure and beautiful yet challenging walking trails.
+Stop for a spot of food and drink at a deli or brasserie in this charming village.
+Later, venture forth and sail your yacht further down the Caledonian Canal.
+Veer off slightly to the west before stopping at the famous Fort William.
+Known as the gateway to Ben Nevis, the UK’s highest peak, this lovely town is full of outdoor sport and beautiful yet challenging walking trails.

-Dornoch, just one of the championship golf courses in close proximity to Aldourie Castle in Inverness, provides an opportunity to hone your golfing skills whilst holidaying in Scotland.
-Maybe you’re an experienced golfer and touring the Scottish Highlands by yacht to break up a golfing holiday; in this case Royal Dornoch is definitely somewhere you want to stop off – or tee off!
+Dornoch is just one of the championship golf courses in close proximity to Aldourie Castle in Inverness.
+It provides an opportunity to hone your golfing skills whilst holidaying in Scotland.
+Maybe you’re an experienced golfer and touring the Scottish Highlands by yacht to break up a golfing holiday.
+In this case, Royal Dornoch is definitely somewhere you want to stop off – or tee off!

 Water, water everywhere and not a drop to drink.
-Not until you reach Muir of Ord, that is.
+Not until you reach Muir of Ord.
 This is again just one of many of its kind in Scotland; a whisky distillery with a name of prestigious heritage.
-Close by, and after a tasting of course, you may stumble upon Beauly (a typical Highlands town meaning ‘beauty’) complete with abbey ruins, quaint coffee shop-delis and stores with old-fashioned Highland quality and values.
+Close by, and after a tasting of course, you may stumble upon Beauly.
+Enter a typical Highlands town complete with abbey ruins, quaint coffee shop-delis and stores with old-fashioned Highland quality and values.
 One such place is called Campbell’s, an outfitters which combines the tradition and warmth of a local shop with the quality of a high fashion befitting the Scottish gentry.
 It also offers a bespoke tailoring service – why not get fitted with gear for a shoot on one of the local Highland Estates?

 Take a break from the water

 As you can see, there is more to the Scottish Highlands than simply taking – or trekking – the high road.
-From picture perfect villages with friendly locals to ancient ruins with their own ghosts of the past, a journey by yacht can expertly combine a luxurious five star holiday with random adventure culminating in memories to treasure.
-Here’s a thought: moor up your yacht at Aldourie’s private marina on Loch Ness and hire out this enchanting Castle for a couple of nights before setting off to explore more of the famously impressive and innovative Caledonian Canal.
+From picture perfect villages with friendly locals to ancient ruins with their own ghosts of the past, a journey by yacht can expertly combine a luxurious five star holiday.
+Along the way enjoy random adventures at every turn culminating in memories to treasure.
+Here’s a thought: moor up your yacht at Aldourie’s private marina on Loch Ness and hire out this enchanting Castle for a couple of nights.
+Then set off to explore more of the famously impressive and innovative Caledonian Canal.